jangler/oracles-randomizer/notes.md

 these are en/us:

+- 0:045b = copyMemory, b is # bytes, de is src, hl is dest
 - 0:0c74 = playSound, a is index
 - 0:16eb = giveTreasure (a is ID, c is param)
 - 0:184b = showText, bc is index